-Dividends distributed by Allego generally are subject to Dutch dividend withholding tax at a rate of 15%.
-Generally, Allego is responsible for the withholding of such dividend withholding tax at its source; the Dutch dividend withholding tax is for the account of the holder of Ordinary Shares or Warrants.
+Dividends distributed by Allego are generally subject to Dutch dividend withholding tax at a rate of 15%.
+Generally, Allego is responsible for the withholding of such dividend withholding tax at its source; the Dutch dividend withholding tax is for the account of the holder of Ordinary Shares.